-Aim of the experiments: Assess the consistency between SNOW, LST, SM CCI products and LAI products
+Aim of the experiments: Assess the consistency between SNOW, LST, SM CCI products and LAI products specification of errors in the LDAS; assessment of the usefulness/consistency of the product through time

-1. How can land ECVs consistency can be verified ?

-- 2. Are land ECVs represented well in climate and land surface models ? - 3.
-Can EO data improve land reanalyses ? - 4.
+- 1. How can land ECVs consistency can be verified? - 2.
+Are land ECVs represented well in climate and land surface models? - 3.
+Can EO data improve land reanalyses? - 4.
 Can EO data improve representation of extreme events (e.g. droughts)?